The Beginning 2008 -

 In 2019, I thought we were at our busiest, having at times back to back bookings most weekends...…however we had no idea what was coming.

 Now, in 2020, with the CoVid-19 restrictions in place, we have never been so busy.
 We adhere to government guidelines for customer safety and ask that all of our clients do the same.
 It is now more imperative then ever before to book early to save disappointment - people are able to meet in a safe and secure outside location and to adhere to social distancing without compromising their dogs well-being.

-Our latest news is that we are moving to online booking!
+Our latest news is that we are moving to online booking and a new name for the field Gilbert's Gallop!
 Being so busy, clients were finding it hard to get through on the phone at times and we wanted to offer a system where a booking can take place at our customers convenience, but still have the personal touch available should it be requested.
 We are able to continue to give special offers and experience-driven advise where needed, but details such as credit card details are secure and we have removed the need for cash payments.
-This system is going live on 1st November 2020 - another milestone for Fun 4 All Dog Club!
+This system went live on 1st November 2020 - another milestone for Fun 4 All Dog Club!